elabit/robotmk/README.md

 * Fork this project
 * Create a feature branch with a name containing the issue number (or submit a new issue first), from the current `develop` branch.
 * Always and often rebase your feature branch from `develop`
-* Pull requests are welcome if they can be merged and solve a problem
+* Pull requests are welcome if they can be merged and solve a problem.
+See the [CONTRIBUTING](./CONTRIBUTING.md) guide for information about the workflow.

 ## License